JuliaControl/ControlSystems.jl/docs/src/examples/delay_systems.md

 If the system with delay has a direct feedthrough term, step responses may show repeated steps at integer multiples of the delay:
 ```@example DELAY
+using ControlSystems # Load full control systems to get simulation functionality
 P = tf([1, 1], [1, 0])*delay(1)
 plot(step(feedback(P, 0.5), 0:0.001:20))
 ```